IATI/IATI-Guidance/en/introduction/standards.rst

 Considerations
 --------------

-* Organisations publishing to IATI, should aim to make available data at both organisation and activity levels.
+* Organisations publishing to IATI, should aim to make data available at both organisation and activity levels.

+| Both the **Organisation Standard** and **Activity Standard** sections of this documentation include the following:

+* Overview: an introduction to key aspects of both the organisation and activity standards.
+* Examples - fully worked examples of both standards, expressed as both IATI XML and in a table with descriptions.
+* Element pages: details on each and every element and attribute of the standards, with links to relevant code lists and rulesets.

 Further information
 -------------------

-Both the **Organisation Standard** and **Activity Standard** sections of this documentation include the following:

-* Overview: an introduction to key aspects of both the organisation and activity standards.
-* Examples - fully worked examples of both standards, expressed as both IATI XML and in a table with descriptions.
-* Reference pages: details on each and every element and attribute of the standards, with links to relevant code lists and rulesets.
+* :doc:`../organisation-standard`
+* :doc:`../activity-standard`